Broly1/hyprland-dots/README.md

 **Warning:** This script is tailored for my personal configuration.
 I cannot be held responsible for any potential system issues or data loss resulting from the use of this script.
 Proceed with caution and at your own risk.

 ## Introduction
 This script automates the setup process for my personal Arch Linux environment.
-It is designed for a minimal Arch Linux installation with specific configurations, including network manager and Pipewire audio setup.
+It is designed for a minimal Arch Linux installation with specific configurations, including display resolution network manager and Pipewire audio setup.
 While it is primarily intended for use on a minimal Arch Linux setup without a desktop environment, it may also be compatible with other setups, although this has not been extensively tested.

 ## Automatic Installation